The Files page displays the current code quality information for each analyzed file in your enabled repository branches.

 - Code coverage

-Select a file to see more detailed analysis information for that file, including statistics on:
+Click a specific file to see more detailed analysis information for that file, including statistics on:

 - Size: Lines of code, source lines of code, and commented lines of code